WadeLWright/justwrighttechnologies/README.md

 # Just Wright Technologies Website

-This project is a Remix-based website for Just Wright Technologies, featuring dynamic color customization.
+This project is a Remix-based website for Just Wright Technologies, featuring dynamic color customization and a modern, responsive design.

 ## Features

-- Built with Remix and React
+- Built with Remix and React for optimal performance and developer experience
-- Tailwind CSS for styling
+- Styled with Tailwind CSS for rapid UI development
-- Dynamic color customization
+- Dynamic color customization for brand flexibility
-- Responsive design
+- Fully responsive design for all device sizes
+- Dark mode support with easy toggling

 ## Getting Started

 ### Prerequisites

 - Node.js (v20.0.0 or later)
-- npm (comes with Node.js)
+- pnpm (v8.0.0 or later)

 ### Installation